Trade and Globalization

 The resistance that geography imposes on trade has long been studied in the empirical economics literature – and the main conclusion is that trade intensity is strongly linked to geographic distance.

-The 'normalized import shares' in the vertical axis provide a measure of how much each country imports from different partners (see the paper for details on how this is calculated and normalised), while distance in the horizontal axis corresponds to the distance between central cities in each country (see the paper and references therein for details on the list of cities).
+The 'normalized import shares' in the vertical axis provide a measure of how much each country imports from different partners (see the paper for details on how this is calculated and normalized), while the distance in the horizontal axis corresponds to the distance between central cities in each country (see the paper and references therein for details on the list of cities).
 As we can see, there is a strong negative relationship.
 Trade diminishes with distance.
 Through econometric modeling, the paper shows that this relationship is not just a correlation driven by other factors: their findings suggest that distance imposes a significant barrier to trade.

-The fact that trade diminishes with distance is also corroborated by data of trade intensity within countries.
+The fact that trade diminishes with distance is also corroborated by data on trade intensity within countries.
 The visualization here shows, through a series of maps, the geographic distribution of French firms that export to France's neighboring countries.
-The colors reflect the percentage of firms which export to each specific country.
-As we can see, the share of firms exporting to each of the corresponding neighbors is largest close to the border.
-The authors also show in the paper that this pattern holds for the value of individual-firm exports – trade value decreases with distance to the border.
+The colors reflect the percentage of firms that export to each specific country.

 Institutions